giantswarm/rfc/0001-rfc-process/0001-rfc-process.md

 ## Visiblity

-The RFC repository (`giantswarm/rfc`) is private by default.
-This is understood to be contrary to Giant Swarm's default position of radical transparency.
-This is to allow for all ideas to be shared, without concerns of whether a concept is suitable for public discussion.
+The RFC repository (`giantswarm/rfc`) is public.
+This is a continuation of Giant Swarm's default position of radical transparency, with the aim to allow all ideas to be shared and discussed openly.
+Some reasonable efforts may need to be made to ensure sensitive information remains private.

-In future, it should be possible to share select RFCs publicly (i.e: via rendering RFCs to PDF for distribution), to allow for cases where we would like to share them externally.

 ## Sources